Skip to Content

 Because we were staying very close by, we actually walked up using Google maps to find our way.

-Depending on how fit you are, the Platteklip Gorge hike can take between 2 to 3 hours.
+Depending on how fit you are, the Platteklip Gorge hike can take between two to three hours.

 Of course, if you’re super-fit, you can do it even faster.
 Likewise, if you’re super-unfit (like some I saw on the trail), it might take longer.